Screenly/Anthias/README.md

 Development is happening in the 'development' branch (and sub branches).
 Commits will be made to master once I think things are stable and functional.

-You'll want to use Raspbian Stretch as your underlying OS.
-Jessie and earlier OS's will most likely not work.
-We've tested the Development branch on a Raspberry Pi 2.
+You'll want to use Raspbian Buster as your underlying OS.
+Stretch should work but Jessie and earlier OS's will most likely not work due to a number of requirements.
+We've tested the Development branch on Raspberry Pi 2 and 3.

+Installation instructions are available at [http://jameskirsop.github.io/pisign/](http://jameskirsop.github.io/pisign/)

 ### Running the Unit Tests